 The Austrian Grand Prix produced a surprise victory on Sunday(19 August) for Ronnier Peterson of Sweden, driving a Lotus.

-The Austrian Grand Prix produced a surprise victory on Sunday(19 August) for Ronnier Peterson of Sweden, driving a Lotus.
+Background: The Austrian Grand Prix produced a surprise victory on Sunday(19 August) for Ronnier Peterson of Sweden, driving a Lotus.
 The winning time for the 320 kilometres (200 mile) race was one hour 28 minutes, 48.78 seconds, giving Peterson an average of 133.5 miles per hour (214 kilometres).

 Nine seconds behind Peterson, Jackie Stewart in a Tyrrell-Ford finished second, nevertheless maintaining his considerable lead in the world championship standings with a score of 66.